The Holy Bible, the inspired Word of God

-The Bible consists of sixty-six different books, composed by many different writers, in three different languages, under different circumstances; writers of almost every social rank, statesmen and peasants, kings, herdsmen, fishermen, priests, tax-gatherers, tentmakers; educated and uneducated, Jews and Gentiles; most of them unknown to each other, and writing at various periods during the space of about 1600 years: and yet, after all, it is only one book dealing with only one subject in its numberless aspects and relations, the subject of man’s redemption.
+The Holy Bible consists of 66 different books, composed by many different writers, in 3 different languages, under different circumstances; writers of almost every social rank, statesmen and peasants, kings, herdsmen, fishermen, priests, tax-gatherers, tentmakers; educated and uneducated, Jews and Gentiles; most of them unknown to each other, and writing at various periods during the space of about 1600 years: and yet, after all, it is only one book dealing with only one subject in its numberless aspects and relations, the subject of man’s redemption.

 The New Testament consists of…

 The ancient Jews divided the Old Testament into certain sections for use in the synagogue service, and then at a later period, in the ninth century A.D., into verses.
-Our modern system of chapters for all the books of the Bible was introduced by Cardinal Hugo about the middle of the thirteenth century (he died 1263 A.D.).
+Our modern system of chapters for all the books of the Bible was introduced by Cardinal Hugo de Sancto Caro about the middle of the 13th century (he died 1263 A.D.).

 The system of verses for the New Testament was introduced by the scholar and printer Robert Estienne (aka Robert Stephanus and Robert Stephens), a Protestant (ex-Catholic) in 1551, and generally adopted, although neither Tyndale’s nor Coverdale’s English translation of the Bible has verses.
 The division is not always wisely made, yet it is very useful.
 (See VERSIONS OF THE BIBLE.)

 - When we say that the Bible is the Word of God, does that imply that it is completely accurate, or does it contain insignificant inaccuracies in details of history and science?
 Answer